-- (1) In accordance with K.S.A.
+(1) In accordance with K.S.A.
 76-715, the Board has authorized each state university chief executive officer to make all employee appointment decisions at his or her institution.
 The chief executive officer may delegate that authority.
 Each faculty and staff appointment must be approved by the chief executive officer or the chief executive officer's designee.
-The Board delegates to each chief executive officer the authority to appoint employees and to establish salaries for individual employees within the authorization provided by the Legislature and within any general guidelines issued by the Board. - (2) Provosts, vice presidents or executive vice chancellors, and deans shall serve at the pleasure of the university chief executive officer.
-Each state university chief executive officer shall designate a chief financial officer for the university, who shall serve at the pleasure of the university chief executive officer.
-Other university administrative staff positions may be designated as positions that serve at the pleasure of the chief executive officer or at the pleasure of the chief executive officer's designate: provided, however, that such will and pleasure designation is stated in the administrator's written notice of appointment.
-The Board shall be notified of the appointment of any provost, vice president, executive vice chancellor, chief financial officer, or other position that reports directly to the university chief executive officer.
+The Board delegates to each chief executive officer the authority to appoint employees and to establish salaries for individual employees within the authorization provided by the Legislature and within any general guidelines issued by the Board.

+(2) Provosts, vice presidents or executive vice chancellors, and deans shall serve at the pleasure of the university chief executive officer shall designate a chief financial officer for the university, who shall serve at the pleasure of the university chief executive officer.
+Other university administrative staff positions may be designated as positions that serve at the pleasure of the chief executive officer or at the pleasure of the chief executive officer's designee: provided, however, that such will and pleasure designation is stated in the administrator's written notice of appointment.
+The Board shall be notified of the appointment of any provost, vice president, executive officer.
 Such notice shall be given after the appointment occurs and prior to its announcement.
-The Board shall be notified of the departure of any provost, vice president, executive vice chancellor, chief financial officer, or other position that reports directly to the university chief executive officer becomes aware of the departure or planned departure. - (3) With the conversion of all previously classified positions at each state university to unclassified University Support Staff pursuant to K.S.A.
-76-715a, all employees of a state university shall be unclassified. - (a) Health care employees means employees of the University of Kansas Medical Center who provide health care services at the Medical Center and who are medical technicians or technologists or respiratory therapists or who are licensed professional nurses or licensed practical nurses or who are in job classes which are designated for this purpose by the chancellor as authorized by law; health care employees also includes employees of any state university who are medical technologists.
+The Board shall be notified of the departure of any provost, vice president, executive officer, or other position that reports directly to the university chief executive officer, or other position that reports directly to the university chief executive officer, or other position that reports directly to the university chief executive officer, or other position that reports directly to the university chief executive officer becomes aware of the departure or planned departure.

+(3) With the conversion of all previously classified positions at each state university to unclassified University Support Staff pursuant to K.S.A.
+76-715a, all employees of a state university shall be unclassified.

+(a) Health care employees means employees of the University of Kansas Medical Center who provide health care services at the Medical Center and who are medical technicians or technologists or respiratory therapists or who are licensed professional nurses or licensed practical nurses or who are in job classes which are designated for this purpose by the chancellor as authorized by law; health care employees also includes employees of any state university who are medical technologists.

-- (b) The University of Kansas Medical Center shall continue to maintain personnel policies and procedures for said health care employees.
-Such policies and procedures shall become policies of the Board upon their acceptance and approval by the Board President and Chief Executive Officer. - (4) Each state university may determine the length of each employee appointment.
+(b) The University of Kansas Medical Center shall continue to maintain personnel policies and procedures for said health care employees.
+Such policies and procedures shall become policies of the Board upon their acceptance and approval by the Board President and Chief Executive Officer.

+(4) Each state university may determine the length of each employee appointment.
 Except as otherwise allowed by Board of Regents policy, non-faculty appointments shall be no longer than annual.
 Such non-faculty appointments may be designated as at-will or otherwise at the pleasure of the appointing authority, and no annual appointment notice is required for any employee.
 Nothing in this policy shall prevent an institution from entering into a contract of employment with an employee, subject to any employment contract approvals as set forth by KBOR policy.